ankurkohli007/A2C-PPO-Reinforcement-Learning_Machine-Learning-for-Robotics-II/README.md

 The gif & graph above shows the performance of lunar lander trained for **8 millions** timesteps using **A2C algorithm**.

-The image below highlights the mean and standard values of A2C algorithms after the model training at *5 millions* & *8 millions* number of timesteps.
+The table below highlights the mean and standard values of A2C algorithms after the model training at *5 millions* & *8 millions* number of timesteps.

 <p align="center">
   <img width="500" height="200" src="https://github.com/ankurkohli007/A2C-PPO-Reinforcement-Learning_Machine-Learning-for-Robotics-II/blob/52bbb3dfe63e263e747bafa24f8957efec1fd1dc/A2C_Mean_Standard_Values.png">